Lapin0t/phd-manuscript/main/03_substitution.typ

 This substitution tensor exhibits scoped-and-typed families as a _skew monoidal category_~#mcite(<AltenkirchCU10>) with unit $ctx.varc$.
-By adjointness, the substitution map could be alternatively be written with the isomorphic type $ pr("sub") cl X ctx.tens X ctx.arr X. $
+By adjointness, the substitution map could be alternatively written with the isomorphic type $ pr("sub") cl X ctx.tens X ctx.arr X. $

 As such, although we prefer using the internal substitution hom presentation